niccolozanotti/AI4climate.science-vault/Notes/AI/FAIKR/Mod3/Project/FAIKR3 Project.md

 - **Land Interaction**: When hurricanes make landfall, they usually weaken, but if they pass over warm waters near coastal regions, they may undergo rapid intensification.

-Could be expanded/shrunk with more detailed connections depending on data availability.
+Could be expanded/shrunk with more detailed connections depending on **data availability**.

-**3. Data Collection:**
+### Data Collection

-  You’ll need reliable climate and hurricane data to estimate the parameters of the Bayesian Network.
-Some useful datasets include:
+ Some useful datasets:

 - **National Hurricane Center (NHC) Data**: Provides historical hurricane tracks and intensities.